sunbeam-labs/sbx_demic/README.md

     - Make sure that
     - *all.paired_end* is true if you have paired end reads
     - *mapping.genomes_fp* points to your reference fasta
+    - *sbx_demic.extras* has any parameters you want to pass to DEMIC.pl

 ## Running

-1. sunbeam run all_demic --use-conda --configfile */path/to/config* {rest of arguments for sunbeam}
+1. sunbeam run all_demic --use-conda --configfile */path/to/config* {rest of arguments for sunbeam} -- {arguments for snakemake}

 ### Trouble-shooting